 Visualisation 3: Your goal picture

 Now this is the one I would use to get myself away from the couch and out of the house.
 Like I said I am (hopefully at some point but who knows at that stage) getting married.
 And like a lot of brides-to-be I want to look good in that very expensive dress.
 I know: not very original!
 But a VERY VERY VERY powerful personal motivation when it comes down to doing it.
-You know what your motivation is and here is how you can use it by following this visualisation template: see, hear (sometimes smell, taste and touch), think and feel the visualisation.
-With my wedding example:
+You know what your motivation is and here is how you can use it by following this visualisation template: see, hear (sometimes smell, taste and touch), think and feel the visualisation (here I stick to my wedding example!).

 See the dress clearly in your mind.
 See yourself looking fantastic in that dress, especially those areas you want to get under control.
 Every run you do makes those arms look smaller.